Joe Johnson (snooker player): Post-World Championship win

 As reigning world champion in 198687, Johnson had a poor season in terms of results prior to the World Championship, his best finish in a ranking tournament being the last 16 of the British Open.
 By his own admission, he arrived at the Crucible to defend his title with the mere hope of simply progressing past the first round.
 Defying expectations, however, he reached the final for the second year in a row.
 He narrowly defeated Eugene Hughes in the first round, their match concluding with a final-frame decider.
-He followed this with a 137 win against Murdo MacLeod and eliminated 18-year-old Stephen Hendry 1312 in the quarter-finals.
+He followed this with a 137 win against Murdo MacLeod and a 1312 win against 18-year-old Stephen Hendry in the quarter-finals.
 He then achieved a 169 semi-final victory against Neal Foulds to earn a place in the final, where his opponent was once again Steve Davis.

 After taking a 4–3 lead in the first session, Johnson had fallen behind 79 by the end of the second.
 Davis increased his advantage to 149 at the start of day two, but Johnson then took the last frame of the third session and the first three frames of the concluding session to move within one frame of his opponent, at 1314.
 Johnson missed an attempted long pot early in frame 28, before Davis took the frame and the next two for an 1814 victory.
 Davis said in his post-match interview, "For Joe to come to the Crucible and play as if he hadn't had the season he has had was tremendous really."
 Johnson praised Davis, as he had after the 1986 final, and said of his own year as champion: "It only seemed five minutes when I walked out to play Steve again in the final, but with all the personal appearances it just seemed to go on and on."